o-ran-sc/archived-portal-ric-dashboard/e2-mgr-client/README.md

 This projects generates a REST client library from the Swagger specification file stored here and packages it in a jar.

+## Eclipse and STS Users

+The Swagger Codegen maven plugin is not supported in Eclipse/STS.
+You can limp along by taking these steps:

+1. Generate the code using maven: mvn install
+2. Add this folder to the project build path: target/generated-sources/swagger/src/main/java

 ## License

 Copyright (C) 2019 AT&T Intellectual Property & Nokia.
 All rights reserved.